uams/geturl/README.md

 ## geturl
-### A Share Link Generator.
-Command Line Tool
+### A Public Link Generator

-This tool allows you to get a share link to any file.
-It uses Filepicker.io as a storage backend.
-(They have a 5000 file free limit so it shouldn't be a problem)
+#### Use Cases

+- You need a quick way to send a file to someone.
+Instead of attaching it to an email or starting up your FTP server, use this to get a public URL.

+- A quick alternative to `scp`, or flash drives for quickly exchanging files.

 #### Usage